touyou/TodoAppCollectionView/README.md

 - use CollectionView with list style (< iOS 14)
 - use DiffableDataSource with CoreData (< iOS 13)
 - use DatePicker (above iOS14, you can use this with new skin)
+- use AccentColor (< iOS 14)

 ## Screenshot

+<small>! current version has different accent color, so this screenshot is different from what it currently looks like.</small>

 ### List screen
 | List | Edit Action| Delete Action|